Perfect competition: Profit

 Thus, if one leaves aside risk coverage for simplicity, the neoclassical zero-long-run-profit thesis would be re-expressed in classical parlance as profits coinciding with interest in the long period (i.e. the rate of profit tending to coincide with the rate of interest).
 Profits in the classical meaning do not necessarily disappear in the long period but tend to normal profit.

 With this terminology, if a firm is earning abnormal profit in the short term, this will act as a trigger for other firms to enter the market.
 As other firms enter the market, the market supply curve will shift out, causing prices to fall.
 Existing firms will react to this lower price by adjusting their capital stock downward.
 This adjustment will cause their marginal cost to shift to the left causing the market supply curve to shift inward.
 However, the net effect of entry by new firms and adjustment by existing firms will be to shift the supply curve outward.
 The market price will be driven down until all firms are earning normal profit only.

-It is important to note that perfect competition is a sufficient condition for allocative and productive efficiency, but it is not a necessary condition.
+Perfect competition is a sufficient condition for allocative and productive efficiency, but it is not a necessary condition.
 Laboratory experiments in which participants have significant price setting power and little or no information about their counterparts consistently produce efficient results given the proper trading institutions.